Appropriate cover to protect your plants from the elements.

 Why grow from seed?

 With practice you’ll be able to grow stronger, healthier seedlings than you can buy from a nursery, which leads to better yields from your home vegie patch.
-You’ll make an important contribution to biodiversity because only small fraction of food plant varieties are available as seedlings.
-You’ll save money – the cost of a packet 50 seeds is often the same as a punnet of 8 seedlings, and you’ll also cut the plastic waste and transport fuel associated with most nurseries.
+The cost of a packet 50 seeds is often the same as a punnet of 8 seedlings, so you’ll save money and also cut the plastic waste and transport fuel associated with commercial seedlings.
 By saving seed from your best plants, over time you’ll breed plants that are perfectly suited to your tastes and conditions, as well as increase your resilience.

 Which plants are grown from seed?